 In a bearish market the trend is strong, so when price falls, it does so quickly.
 This means that if the bear market trader chooses the right direction, they could see a larger return on a smaller investment.

 Another way to use short selling is to hedge against long positions.
-For example, you may be holding socks that are falling in price, shorting provides the opportunity to balance the losses.
+For example, you may be holding stocks that are falling in price, shorting provides the opportunity to balance the losses.
 If you think that price will continue down, you could seek to make money on the short.
 You do this to balance the loss on your long position.

 What are the Risks of Short Trading?